Johne's disease is category 1 restricted matter.

 - cattle (also 'C' or bovine) strain, which is found in Australia – mainly in dairy cattle, but also in beef cattle, alpaca, goats, deer and camels

-- sheep (also 'S' or ovine) strain, which is found in Australia – mainly in sheep and goats, but increasingly in beef cattle which have co-grazed with infected sheep in southern Australia
+- sheep (also 'S' or ovine) strain, which is found in Australia – mainly in sheep and goats, but increasingly in beef cattle that have co-grazed with infected sheep in southern Australia

 - bison (also 'B') strain, which has been found in a small number of beef cattle cases in Queensland.